telerik/ajax-docs/controls/grid/columns/multicolumn-headers.md

 | **Visible** | **Bool** |Public ReadOnly.
 Returns whether a multicolumn header cell will be rendered as visible or not.
 True if at least one of its children (gridcolumn or columngroup) is visible, otherwise false.|
 | **CompareTo** | **Int** |Implemetns standard comparison operation and also allows comparison between GridColumnGroups and ordinary GridColumns.
 Used to determine the proper order of the cells in each multiheader.|

-## MultiColumn Headers Limitations

-The functionalities listed below are officially not supported with multicolumn headers:

-* **Frozen Columns;**